PragatiBatra/Bank-Note-Authentication-ML-app-using-Flask-and-Swagger-app/README.md

 # Bank-Note-Authentication-ML-app-using-Flask-and-Swagger-API
-This is Bank Note Authentication ML app created using Flask and Swagger App
+This is Bank Note Authentication ML app created using Flask and Swagger API